top of page

 1. Toothpaste

 Yup, plain old toothpaste!
 Tiny granules help to break down the oil-based lens coating, which you can then just wash away.
 Make sure you use a gentle, non-whitening toothpaste to protect your mask: the simpler the better.
 Using your finger or a soft cloth, spread a good dollop of paste around both lenses and leave overnight.
 Rinse in the morning and hey, presto.
+This process helps prepare the mask, but it doesn’t prevent fogging permanently.

 2. Flame

-The second (and arguably more fun) option is to burn the film off.
+The second option is to burn the film off.
 Use the tip of a flame from a lighter on the inside of the mask.
 Keep the mask moving so that no one spot gets too hot, and you’ll start to see the film turn black.
 Once both lenses are black, wipe away with a soft cloth and repeat the process once or twice more until the lens no longer blackens.
 This means that all of the film has been removed.

 Used Masks